Bernie Krause: Soundscape recording

 On July 1, 2016, the Fondation Cartier pour l'art contemporain in Paris opened the first major natural soundscape exhibit in a contemporary art museum.
 Based on his book, "The Great Animal Orchestra," the sound sculpture serves as an early retrospective of Krause's work and includes many examples of his collection along with supporting graphic and visual media.
 The visual elements were generated by the London-based organization, United Visual Artists (UVA).
-The exhibit ran until 7 January 2017 and opened as part of a larger Fondation Cartier collection at the Seoul (S. Korea) Museum of Art in May, 2017.The Great Animal Orchestra art piece has subsequently been shown at Shanghai's Power Station of Art, 2018, and at the 180 The Strand Gallery, London in 2019.
+The exhibit ran until 7 January 2017 and opened as part of a larger Fondation Cartier collection at the Seoul Museum of Art in May, 2017.
+The Great Animal Orchestra art piece has subsequently been shown at Shanghai's Power Station of Art, 2018, and at the 180 The Strand Gallery, London in 2019.
 In the fall of 2021, the exhibit was featured at the Peabody Essex Museum, Salem, Massachusetts.
 In the spring of 2022, the work opened at the 23rd Biennale in Sydney, Australia, and also Lille, France at the same time.
+Its West Coast premiere occurred in June, 2023 at San Francisco's Exploratorium.

 Personal life

 Krause and his wife, Katherine, live in Sonoma, California.

-The Krauses' home, with his archives, equipment, and all of their personal possessions were destroyed in a wildfire on 11 October 2017.
+The Krauses' home, with his archives, equipment, and all of their personal possessions was destroyed in a wildfire on 11 October 2017.
 His audio recordings, though, were backed up off-site.